• Skip to primary navigation

 Tayrona Park is a place where I feel I always need to go back to so, enjoy it whilst you can.
 Unless you spend a week inside the park and get bored, I’m confident you’ll always want to go back.

-I once traveled to Tayrona Park from Cartagena directly, but you can stop off on your way back from Palomino, the bus passes by the entrance.
+I once traveled to Tayrona Park from Cartagena directly, but you can stop off on your way back from Palomino, since the bus passes by the entrance.

 One way or another, I always manage to find my way back to this national treasure.
 So, still consider going in, even if it’s just for the daytime.